 Therefore, please open disk management to check if there other hidden system partitions on your Windows 10 computer.
 If there only one C partition (C:\), back it up now; or you have to backup all the hidden system partitions and C drive to protect your Windows 10.

 How to Backup C Drive for Windows 10 (4 Ways)

 To backup C drive in Windows 10, you can’t directly copying all files and applications in C drive to another destination, because this way cannot ensure system will be bootable and may cause data loss.

-As a matter of fact, there are three ways to create a system backup in Windows 10:
+As a matter of fact, there are four ways to create a system backup in Windows 10:

 If you want to backup C drive in Windows 11, you could refer to create system image in Windows 11.

 Backup C Drive with Backup and Restore (Windows 7)